 If your campaign is regarding an update in your app, or about a revision in your subscription policy, or a breaking news, you want your entire audience to receive the message.
 For such essential and urgent notifications, control group testing can be avoided.

 Also, if the size of the recipient audience is quite small, then control groups would not give very significant results.
-There is no perfect size, but as a general rule, control groups are passable for customer bases smaller than 1000 people.
+Typically, if your audience size is less than 1,000, the results from a customer engagement tool like control group testing might not be as revealing.

 For a data-driven marketer like you, it is risky to assume that sending a message can only improve the business objectives, or whenever a user receives a message and then does something valuable, the message is what drove the valuable action.